House sitting tips, resources and what we learned being short and long term house sitters.

 After our trip to Germany to visit family for the Holidays, Nick and I will rent out our town house and move to the small country of Belize for several months to house sit.
 Most of our earthly belongings will go into storage, along with our car and my desk top computer.
 This is a very big and exciting step for us!

-Here are House Sitting Tips that we learned along the way so far…
+Here are House Sitting Tips we learned along the way…

 - Spend some time making a quality profile for yourself on whichever house sitting website(s) you choose.
 Take a look at other listings on Luxury House Sitting for an example.
 (Our listing on Luxury House Sitting was on the top, but we opted not to renew our membership at this time.)
 With a friendly, well written and informative profile you will attract many more home owners.
 Be sure to use a spell checker and check for any grammatical errors.
 A nice, clear picture of yourself is also very important.